surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 - **Create**
   - **Minimal MSEG** - Loads a straight line going from 1 to 0 in value, a great starting point to build upon.
-  - **Default voice MSEG** - Loads the default voice MSEG preset (envelope shape)
+  - **Default voice MSEG** - Loads the default voice MSEG preset (envelope shape).
-  - **Default scene MSEG** - Loads the default scene MSEG preset (triangle wave LFO shape)
+  - **Default scene MSEG** - Loads the default scene MSEG preset (triangle wave LFO shape).
-  - **8, 16, 32 step sequencer** - Replaces the existing shape by an 8, 16 or 32-step sequencer shape
+  - **8 to 128 step sequencer** - Replaces the existing shape by an 8 to 128-step sequencer shape.
-  - **8, 16, 32 sawtooth plucks** - Replaces the existing shape by an 8, 16 or 32 sawtooth plucks shape
+  - **8 to 128 sawtooth plucks** - Replaces the existing shape by an 8 to 128 sawtooth plucks shape.
-  - **8, 16, 32 lines sine** - Replaces the existing shape by a sine wave made out of 8, 16 or 32 segments.
+  - **8 to 128 lines sine** - Replaces the existing shape by a sine wave made out of 8 to 128 segments.

+- **Trigger**
+  - **Fiter EG** - Triggers the hardwired filter envelope generator at that point.
+  - **Amp EG** - Triggers the hardwired amplifier envelope generator at that point.
+  - **Nothing** - Disables the triggering of both the filter and amplifier envelope generators at that point.
+  - **All** - Enables the triggering of both the filter and amplifier envelope generators at that point.

 - **Settings**
   - **Link start and end nodes** - Links the value of the start and end nodes (useful for seamless